Asset Metadata Storage

 Before editing Asset Metadata Storage, check:

-- Whether the requested change belongs in metadata storage or in a future upload, validation, deletion, font extraction, or UI system.
+- Whether the requested change belongs in metadata storage or in file storage, validation, deletion, font extraction, or UI.

 - Whether schema changes need a new handwritten migration and